MohamedBu/Landing-Page/README.md

 ## Goal

-Add extra functionality like a navigation menu, as well as changes to improve overall site compatibility on multiple devices.
+Add functionality by dynammically creating navigation menu, as well as changes to improve overall site compatibility on multiple devices.

 ### Files in Project